fisayo-dev/shopping_app_api/README.md

 # 🛍️ Shopping App API

 A robust and scalable API for a shopping application, built using **Node.js** and **MongoDB**.
-This API provides essential functionalities for managing products, user authentication, orders, payments, and more.
+This API provides essential functionalities for managing products, user authentication, orders, payments, carts and more.

 ## 🚀 Features